Chippewa Valley Book Festival

 Location: L.E.
 Phillips Memorial Library | Riverview Room

-Description: At the Young Writers Read Showcase, on Sunday, October 15, selected students will read their winning entries from the stage of the Grand Theatre.
+Description: At the Young Writers Read Showcase, on Sunday, October 20, selected students will read their winning entries from the stage of the Grand Theatre.
 The celebration includes poetry and prose from students in grades 3-8, and each participant receives a gift certificate to buy a book of their choice from Dotters Bookstore.
+The Showcase will be divided into two separate parts again this year:

 Location: Grand Theatre